Sundrise on Skellig Michael

 'Aspects of the Spiritual Life’ is a series of uplifting, engaging and deeply human reflections on meditation by the late David Wood, Anglican priest from the North West of England and ambassador for the ecumenical Christian meditation movement.
 Access these short talks here.

-On Being is a Peabody Award-winning public radio conversation and podcast, and a Webby Award-winning website.
+On Being is a Peabody Award-winning American public radio conversation and podcast, and a Webby Award-winning website.
 On Being opens up the animating questions at the center of human life: What does it mean to be human, and how do we want to live?

 The desert is a theme of central importance in Sacred Scripture as well as in monastic history and spirituality.
 It continues to be an image of purification and transformation, of fascination and of danger.
 Former Archbishop of Canterbury, Dr Rowan Williams, has given six inspiring talks on modern Christian meditation and the desert tradition, drawing on the spiritual teaching of Benedictine monk, Dom John Main.
 Listen here to “The Spirit in the Desert”.

 "One of the best-known features of the monastic life is that a bell rings and monks go to pray.
 The main pillars of this routine are morning, noon and night.
 And each of those times has a different mood that fits the natural rhythm of the day.
 You might consider making these moods part of your day.
 When you’re on your own or cooped up with others, life can feel very monotonous - but by entering into of these three different moods you can create a natural rhythm which gives the day some colour."
 Dom Christopher Jamison, Abbot President of the English Benedictine Congregation, introduces three short films to help shape the day.
-These have proved extremely popular in times of lockdown.

 Dr Noel Keating is the National Coordinator of Christian Meditation Ireland, a body affiliated with the World Community for Christian Meditation, a global ecumenical contemplative network encouraging the practice of meditation in the Christian tradition of the Desert Fathers and Mothers.